 The Opcode Handshake Register is used for the Handshake Protocol between the VME and the microcontroller.
 It uses only 2 bits: READ OK and WRITE OK.

-All read and write operations with the Opcode Register can be performed if and only if, respectively, the relevant bit (RO, WO) is set.
-See §5 for the usage of this register.
+All read and write operations with the Opcode Register can be performed, respectively, when the bit RO or WO is set.
+See § 4 for the usage of this register.

 Fig. 3.18: Opcode Handshake Register